unallocatedman/DNA-accelerated-research-petition/README.md

 Venter used to map the first comprehensive genome.

-The work itself is extremely practical, but difficult to sell and expensive.
+The work itself is extremely practical, but difficult to pursuade the concept, and expensive to perform.
 However, the benefits are also extreme and pro-humanity for all.

 summary:  there are 3.2 billion gene pairs.
 There are